waltligon/orangefs/doc/pvfs2-faq.md

 ### How can I back up my PVFS file system?

-The default storage implementation for PVFS (called Trove DBPF for "DB Plus Files") stores all file system data held by a single server in a single subdirectory.
+The default storage implementation for PVFS (called Trove DBPF for “DB Plus Files”) stores all file system data held by a single server in a single subdirectory.
 In that subdirectory is a directory tree containing UNIX files with file data and metadata.
 This entire directory tree can be backed up in any manner you like and restored if problems occur.

 As a side note, this was not possible in PVFS v1, and is one of the many improvements present in the new system.

 ### Can I add, remove, or change the order of the PVFS servers on an existing PVFS file system?